ibm-cloud-docs/loadbalancer-service/monitoring-metrics.md

       Because a large volume of data is stored in {{site.data.keyword.mon_full_notm}}, choosing the specific level of granularity is important. {{site.data.keyword.mon_full_notm}} can return only 600 data points at any time with a given request.
 As a result, the `sampling` and `value` attributes are important.
 Leaving these two lines out of your request returns an aggregate sum over that time period instead.

       If the time range specified by `from` and `to` is large (for example, 4 days), but you define a `sampling` and `value` of 10 seconds, this means that you receive 4 days worth of data that is split into 10-second chunks.
-This is not a useful sampling due to the large amount of data returned.
+This configuration is not a useful sampling due to the large amount of data returned.
 Specifying a larger chunk is recommended (for example, 1 hour instead of 10 seconds).
       {: tip}

    ```sh